chalabaj/Snafu/README.md

 4) Launching:
 The LAUNCHER folder contains launchSNAFU and SNAFUS bash scripts which will start the simulation.
 These are customized for Linux cluster-type computers with queuing systems (e.g. SGE, PBS).
-The launchSNAFU is not needed when running directly without queuing.
+The launchSNAFU is not needed when running directly without queuing, however, SNAFUS scripts must be adjusted as it takes SGE queuing parameters like JOB_ID env variable.
 The launcher:
-- submit the job to que (back-up files if restart)
+- submit the job to que
 - export environment variables
 - create folder on scratch
 - start the simulation on scratch